-The study by Queen Mary University of London and the Budapest Semmelweis University has shown that having up to three cups of coffee a day has a protective effect on heart health.
-It also reduces the overall mortality rate and the risk of stroke.
+The study by Queen Mary University of London and the Budapest Semmelweis University has shown that having up to three cups of coffee a day is associated with a protective effect on heart health.
+It is also associated with a reduction in the overall mortality rate and the risk of stroke.
 The results have recently been published in the European Journal of Preventative Cardiology.

 The researchers analysed data from 468,629 UK Biobank participants, who didn’t have any record of heart disease at the start of the research period.